Energy-resolved spin correlation measurements: Decoding transverse spin dynamics in weakly interacting Fermi gases

-Fig. \ref{fig:5a0_spispj} shows the evolution of $\mathcal{C}^\perp_{ij}$ with interaction strengths $\zeta=1.2$ ($a=5.19\,a_0$) (top row (a-e)) and $\zeta=1.8$ ($a=8.05\,a_0$) (bottom row (f-j)), normalized by the product of atom numbers in the corresponding energy partitions $i$ and $j$.
-We define \textbf{\textit{c}}$_{ij}^\perp\equiv\mathcal{C}_{ij}^\perp/(N_jN_j/4)$ for convenience.
-Therefore, each pixel represents \textbf{\textit{c}}$_{ij}^\perp$, the correlation between one pair of particles in energy groups $E_i$ and $E_j$, with maximum and minimum possible values $\pm \frac{1}{2}$ by construction from Eq.~\ref{eq:sp_corr}.
-It is observed that the system evolves in a qualitatively different way as the interaction strength increases.
-At $\zeta=1.2$, the single particle pair correlation tends to be localized between multiple specific energy subgroups.
-At $\zeta=1.8$, the correlation tends to become uniform across all pairs of energy groups.
-This qualitatively distinct behavior of microscopic correlations reveals the source of the transition in macroscopic quantities such as magnetization.
+Fig. \ref{fig:5a0_spispj} illustrates the different behaviors of \textbf{\textit{c}}$_{ij}^\perp$ at $\zeta=1.2$ (top row (a-c)) and $\zeta=1.8$ (bottom row (d-f)).
+At early time, for both interaction strengths, the spins are x-polarized and the transverse spin components are mostly self correlated, and their \textbf{\textit{c}}$_{ij}^\perp$ have very similar distributions in energy space as shown in Fig. \ref{fig:5a0_spispj}(a,d).
+As time evolves, in the system with smaller interaction strength (Fig. \ref{fig:5a0_spispj}(b,c)), the single particle pair correlation tends to be localized between multiple specific energy subgroups.
+In contrast, for the case with stronger interaction (Fig. \ref{fig:5a0_spispj}(e,f)), the correlation tends to become more uniform across all pairs of energy groups at a later time.
+This distinct behavior of microscopic correlations reveals the source of the phase transition that the system undergoes.